 What Is Probate?

 Probate is the process that an estate has to go through before the assets can be divided among the heirs.
-This is done based on what the decedent has stipulated in the will.
+This is done in accordance with the decedent’s will.
 If there is no will, then the assets of the estate will be divided according to the laws of the state the decedent lived in.

-The following are the steps that must be taken in order to complete the probate process:
+The following are the steps that must be taken to complete the probate process:

-The will is filed, and heirs are notified.
+The will has been filed, and the heirs have been notified.

-After a person dies, the individual that they named as the executor of their estate files the will with the probate court in the county the decedent lived in.
-If there was no will, then the court will appoint someone as the administrator of the estate.
+After a person dies, the person named as the executor of their estate files the will with the probate court in the county where the decedent lived.
+If there is no will, the court will appoint an administrator of the estate.
 Once the petition is filed, the court will set a hearing date.
 All beneficiaries named in the will must be notified.
-If they object to any terms set forth in the will, they can file a motion contesting the will.
-There is also a requirement for a notice of the hearing to be published in one of the county newspapers, under the legal notice section.
+If they object to any terms in the will, they can file a motion contesting it.
+There is also a requirement that a notice of the hearing be published in one of the county newspapers in the legal notice section.

 If the person owned property in another state, a Lafayette, LA ancillary probate lawyer can help you through the steps needed to begin the process in that state.